Rafał Stradomski

+Early life and education

-He studied composition with Professor Tadeusz Paciorkiewicz at the Fryderyk Chopin Academy of Music in Warsaw.
-He also holds a degree in oboe.
-In 1986 he received two awards in composition: the first one, at the Young Composers' Competition, for his Wind Quintet; and, the second one, at the G. Fitelberg Competition for his A tre for a large symphony orchestra.
-In 1992–93, having been awarded a grant by the French Government, he studied at the École Normale de Musique in Paris.
+Stradomski studied composition with Professor Tadeusz Paciorkiewicz at the Fryderyk Chopin Academy of Music in Warsaw.
+He holds a degree in oboe.
+In 1986, Stradomski received two awards in composition: the Young Composers' Competition, for his Wind Quintet; and the G. Fitelberg Competition for his A tre for a large symphony orchestra.
+In 1992–93, Stradomski was awarded a grant by the French Government and studied at the École Normale de Musique in Paris.

+Style

 In his compositions, Stradomski seeks new solutions in the domain of construction rather than new effects in sound.
-In some works, he employs serialist or dodecaphonic techniques, though not treating them rigoristically.
+In some works, he employs serialist or dodecaphonic techniques.
 He draws on the experience of aleatorism and uses elements of jazz, combining them with different composing techniques that he invented (often for the use of a single work).
 In 1984–2001, he organised concerts (of contemporary music as well) at the Warsaw Music Society.
 He is also a performing artist, playing old and contemporary music on the oboe and, in more recent times, on the piano.

 Literary works

-In 1995, he debuted as a writer.
+In 1995, Stradomski debuted as a writer.
 He wrote six books: The Sexual Life of Moomintrolls, The View From a Room Without Windows, Russian Watch or Eternal Love, All President’s Girl-Friends, The President’s Return, The President’s Secret and four theater plays: The Lawn, The Godfather’s son, The Dolt and The Contrabassoonist.